TokenBrice/blog/content/posts/2020/leveraging-ETH.md

 **Don't put all of your eggs in one basket**: on Maker, you can open as many vaults as you want.
 While you don’t want to open hundreds of positions to keep the gas costs in check, you might also want to consider splitting your stash to not put all of your ETH under the same risk and be able to more gradually manage the positions as they grow.

-**Easy Vault Management**: if you'd like a less stressful approach, you can use [DeFiSaver](https://defisaver.com/) to make sure your vault is automatically kept at a certain ratio.
+**Easy Vault Management**: if you'd like a less stressful approach, you can use [DeFiSaver](https://defisaver.com/) to make sure your vault is automatically kept at a certain ratio with the Save function.

 ![Automating Maker Vault Management with DeFi Saver](/img/2020/leveraging-ETH/defisaver-automation.png "Automation Options on DeFi Saver.")